Consultations at Stoneleigh Surgery are by appointment only.

 Afternoon surgeries take place between 2pm and 6.30pm

-If you are unable to attend the surgery for an appointment during our normal opening hours then some GPs run early and late clinics.
+If you are unable to attend the surgery for an appointment during our normal opening hours then some clinicians run early and late clinics.
 Please speak to a member of the reception team for details.

 Please remember that home visits are for the seriously ill or disabled.
 Unfortunately the Health Service does not provide transport for patients to attend doctors’ surgeries and neither is the domiciliary visiting service intended to cover transport difficulties.
 Except for emergencies all requests for a home visit should be made before 10.00am by telephoning 015395 63307.